 - New Hampshire's requirement that all challengers provide "a specific source of the information or personal knowledge" of each challenged voter's ineligibility helps ensure that any successful claim is supported by individualized, reliable evidence instead of automated challenges conducted en masse using faulty data. - N.H.
 Rev. Stat. § 659:27-a

 Example-Nevada:

 - Nevada places limits on which parties can bring challenges.
-A voter may only challenge the registration status of any other voter registered to vote in the same precinct. - Nev.
+A voter may only challenge the registration status of another voter registered in the same precinct. - Nev.
 Rev. Stat.
 Ann. §§ 293.303, 293.547

 Example-Michigan: